-The total pension liability was determined by actuarial valuations as of December 31, 2018 and 2017, using the following actuarial assumptions, applied to all periods included in the measurement:
+The total pension liability was determined by actuarial valuations as of December 31, 2019 and 2018, using the following actuarial assumptions, applied to all periods included in the measurement:

+Actuarial valuation as of December 31, 2019 and measurement date of December 31, 2020:
-Actuarial cost method Entry age normal Amortization method Level percentage of payroll, open period Remaining amortization period 10 years Asset valuation method 5 years smoothed market

-Inflation 3.5% (which includes price inflation of 2.75%) Projected salary increases 3.5% to 15.5% (includes inflation)

-Investment rate of return 7.50%

-Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
-Last updated for the 2014 valuation pursuant to an experience study of the period 2009-2013.
+Actuarial cost method Entry age normal Amortization method Level percentage of payroll, open period Remaining amortization period 10 years Asset valuation method 5 years smoothed market Inflation 3.5% (which includes price inflation of 2.25%) Projected salary increases 3.5% to 15.50% (includes inflation) Investment rate of return 7.25% Retirement Age Experience-based table of rates that are specific to the type of eligibility condition.
+Mortality rates The Pub-2010 Amount-Weighted, Safety, Employee, Male and Female tables, with future mortality improvements projected to 2025 using scale MP-2019.

-Mortality rates RP-2000 Mortality Combined Healthy Tables, projected 20 years with U.S. Projection Scale BB.

-The actuarial assumptions used in the December 31, 2018 and 2017, valuations were based on the results of an actuarial experience study for the period January 1, 2009 through December 31, 2013.
+The actuarial assumptions used in the December 31, 2019, valuation were based on the results of an actuarial experience study for the period January 1, 2014 through December 31, 2018.